richelbilderbeek/babette_article/response_letter/response_letter.md

 Thanks for mentioning this issue in such careful words.
 We thought it would be indeed a good idea to follow this advice.
-All logo's (`babette` and the packages it relies on) have been redesigned (by a girl actually) to be more neutral.
+All logo's (`babette` and the packages it relies on) have been redesigned (by a girl actually) to be more gender-neutral.

 > Page 3, line 29: "creates a posterior" is a bit of a glib description,
 > and could be reworded as "it uses a Bayesian statistical framework to estimate